julieeeeeee/its-time-to-relax/README.md

 A Chrome extension which allows you to take some time and just relax

-# Credits

-Justin Zelinsky (Basically, I moved code from https://github.com/justinzelinsky/relax into the Chrome extension: Rainy Mood Offline and added coffee images to set the mood ^_^)

 ## How to install

 1) Download Chrome extension [here](https://github.com/julieeeeeee/its-time-to-relax/blob/master/background.html?raw=true)